perfectacle/perf-chk/README.md

 There is no difference between them,
 but you want to know diffrence of execution time,
 you have to extend iteration_counts

+## Notes
+Execution time isn't same.
+It depends on Computer specification(CPU, RAM, etc.)
+And same computer's result isn't same.
+Because CPU and RAM usage is Vary every time.
+So use execution time for reference only.